 The course consists of five modules ('blocks') that are taught one after the other.
 Each component of the course will be presented by a different lecturer.
-The course co-ordinator is Mrs Helen Kruuse (h.kruuse@ru.ac.za), Office F5B (first floor, Law Faculty).
+The course co-ordinator is Prof Laurence Juma Liuma@ru.ac.za (Office on top floor of the Law Faculty Building - next to Staff Reading Room).